Cervical Cancer Survivor: Getting Over Cancer and Back To Nature

 Praise the Lord for making me see the bliss around me when I was down with cancer!
 I like to stay with my husband in the countryside.
 I have never liked the life in a big city because the air is filthy and it is simply a concrete jungle out there.
-I have a lot of greenery in my hometown where I can spend my time with, and all the nice and familiar friends that come for occasional chats.
+I have a lot of greenery in my hometown that I can enjoy, and all the nice and familiar friends that come for occasional chats.
 My children will come to visit with their children during festive seasons.
 They love me very much.

-It’s a big open space in my hometown, with a lot of fresh air, sunshine and gentle breeze.
+There are big open spaces in my hometown, with a lot of fresh air, sunshine and gentle breezes.
 They fascinate me.
 You can also see the moon and the stars clearly at night.
 I love everything about nature.
 I love walking on rural soil and feel the power of nature.